zejiran/spiritual-bouquet-tracker/README.md

 ### 1. Prepare your Cloudflare account

-1. [Sign up](https://dash.cloudflare.com/sign-up) for a Cloudflare account if you don't have one
+1. [Sign up](https://dash.cloudflare.com/sign-up) for a Cloudflare account if you don't have one.
 2. Install the Wrangler CLI:
    ```bash
    npm install -g wrangler